List of PAX events: 2012

 PAX East 2012 was held from April 6–8 at the Boston Convention and Exhibition Center in Boston, Massachusetts, United States.
 All of the passes sold out except for single-day Sunday passes (due to the event being held on Easter Weekend).
 The Exhibition Hall held over 160 booths, including game design companies such as Riot Games and Electronic Arts, hardware companies such as Alienware/Dell and Xbox (Microsoft), and other various companies.
 PAX East also held a console freeplay area, where attendees could play games such as Deus Ex: Human Revolution, Dance Central 2, Tony Hawk Ride, and Rock Band Blitz, and various console tournaments for games such as Super Smash Bros.
 Brawl, Tetris Splash, and Halo: Reach.
 There was a PC freeplay area, where games such as Battlefield 3, League of Legends, and Minecraft could be played, and PC tournaments for Magic Online, League of Legends, and Starcraft 2.
 There was also a tabletop gaming area, where many types of games were being played, and where tournaments for games such as Puzzle Strike, Dominion, and Penny Arcade: The Game.
 There were also handheld tournaments, for games such as Mario Kart DS and Tetris DS.
 Panels were held during most of the day in the various theaters.
 Concerts were held in the evenings, featuring performers such as Minibosses, Metroid Metal, The Protomen, Video Game Orchestra, Paul and Storm, Jonathan Coulton, Supercommuter and MC Frontalot.

 A new event, PAX Dev, was introduced in 2012.
 PAX Dev 2012, was held from August 29–30.

-PAX Prime 2012 was held from August 31–September 2 at the Washington State Convention and Trade Center in Seattle, Washington, United States.
+PAX Prime 2012 was held from August 31 – September 2 at the Washington State Convention and Trade Center in Seattle, Washington, United States.
 Badges for the event went on sale April 25.
 However, due to technical issues, badge sales were halted on the same day.
 A week later, on May 2, sales resumed and within 5 hours all 3-day badges were sold out.
 The keynote was delivered by Ted Price.
 Concerts were held in the evenings at the Paramount, featuring The Protomen, Video Game Orchestra, Sam Hart, Supercommuter, Paul and Storm, Jonathan Coulton, and MC Frontalot.
 Special guests on stage at the Saturday night concert included Wil Wheaton, John Roderick, Aubrey Webber of The Doubleclicks, and Hank Green.
 Notable events included the League of Legends North American Regional tournament hosted by Riot Games, which took over most of the sixth floor and drew a crowd of thousands of fans and cosplayers.
+To promote the release of Kirby's Dream Collection, Nintendo invited attendees to assist in breaking the Guinness World Record for most simultaneous chewing gum bubbles blown at once.